dsh011/Pathfinder/README.md

 After installing the program, there is a slight change that needs to be made.
 In order to open maps properly, launch regedit and navigate to **Computer\HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION** (might vary depending on your installation).
 After navigating, right click, hover over new, and select **DWORD**.
 A new value should have been created.
-Right click the new value and changed the value name to without quotes "Pathfinder.exe" and set the **DECIMAL** value to **11001**.
+Right click the new value and change the value name to without quotes to "Pathfinder.exe" and set the **DECIMAL** value to **11001**.
 Once finished, exit regedit and launch Pathfinder.

 # Testing Machine